fortra/impacket/TESTING.md

 ### Mimilib configuration

 [Mimilib](https://github.com/gentilkiwi/mimikatz/tree/master/mimilib) test
 cases require the service to be installed on the target Domain Controller.
+You can do that by running Mimikatz with an elevated user and executing:

+        mimikatz # rpc::server

 Configure Remote Test Cases